Christof93/SciKGTeX/README.md

 ## Installation

 ## Using the LaTeX package
-Contributions in the ORKG can have different properties like *research problem*, *methods* or *result*.
+Contributions in the ORKG can have 5 standard properties
+* research problem
+* background
+* methods
+* result
+* conclusion

 A scientific paper typically has a small number of one or a few contributions.
 Let's look at an example: